A Woman Under the Influence: Plot

 At work, Nick is on edge and yells at his coworkers when they ask about what happened with Mabel.
 Eddie, Nick's closest friend, remains quiet, but even this rubs Nick the wrong way.
 He yells at Eddie while Eddie is rappelling down a steep incline, and Eddie falls and gets injured.
 Afterward, Nick picks up his children from school early to go to the beach and allows them to sip his beer.

 Six months later, Nick plans a large surprise welcome home party to celebrate Mabel's return from the hospital.
 However, his mother points out that this may be overwhelming for her, and Nick has her ask all of the guests who are not family to leave.
 When Mabel arrives, she is quiet and apprehensive, and no one else knows what to say, either.
 Nick tries his best to make Mabel feel comfortable, but, when she begins to joke around, he blows up and says they are going to have a normal conversation.
 Mabel says she does not know how to act without the routine provided by the hospital, which included therapies and medications and shock treatments, and she asks everyone to leave.
 While the guests get their coats, Mabel begins to dance on the couch while humming the theme from Swan Lake.

 When Nick approaches Mabel, she runs into the bathroom and cuts her hand with a razor.
 He stops her, and she runs to the living room and climbs back up on the couch.
 The children, confused and concerned, try to protect Mabel by pushing Nick away from her.
-Nick slaps Mabel, knocking her to the ground, and then tries to put the children to bed, but they escape and go back to Mabel.
+Nick slaps Mabel, knocking her to the floor, and then tries to put the children to bed, but they escape and go back to Mabel.
 Seeming somewhat recovered, Mabel, still bleeding, takes the children upstairs and tucks them in while they express their love for her.
 She and Nick go back downstairs, where he tends to her hand and they clean up and get ready for bed.